My reasons to be cheerful

-The East Riding Festival of Words 2019 poetry competition is now open for entries.
-This year's theme is 'My Mind, My Thoughts'.
+The East Riding Festival of Words poetry competition is now open for entries.
+This year's theme is 'My companion, my best friend'.
 Entries will be judged by a panel of published Yorkshire poets, led by James Nash.
 Poems are submitted anonymously, so each entry is judged on its own merits.
-Winners will be invited to read their poems at the special event, Poet Fest, in Bridlington in January 2020.
+Winners will be invited to read their poems at a special event.